Eternal Generation of the Son – Is it Biblical?

 “I am in the Father and the Father is in me.”
 (John 14:11) “That they may all be one, just as you, Father, are in me, and I in you, that they also may be in us.”
 (John 17:21)

 Comment: These verses explain themselves: To be “in” another is the same as to be “one” with another.
-The Father and Son are “one” and “in” one another just like Christians are supposed to be “one” and “in” one another.
-It does not mean that they are literally one being.
+The Father and Son are “one” and “in” one another just like Christians must be “one” and “in” one another.
+It does not mean to be literally one being.
 For a further discussion, see – I and the Father are one.

 “He is the radiance of the glory of God and the exact imprint of his nature, and he upholds the universe by the word of his power.
 After making purification for sins, he sat down at the right hand of the Majesty on high.”
 (Hebrews 1:3)

-Comment: Read in isolation, this seems to say that the Son upholds the universe by His own power.
-However, the pronoun “his” is used twice in this quote and four times in Hebrews 1:1-3.
-In the other instances, “His” always refers to God.
-Since these verses contrast “God” and “His Son” (Heb 1:1-2), the Son upholds the universe by the word of God’s power.
+The pronoun “his” is used twice in this quote and four times in Hebrews 1:1-3.
+In the other instances, “His” always refers to God, meaning that the Son upholds the universe by the word of God’s power.

-That does mean that He has existed for as long as this universe has existed.
+That means that the Son has existed for as long as this universe has existed.
 However, God exists beyond this universe.
-Consequently, there is an incomprehensible infinity beyond our universe about which we know nothing.
-The Son has been begotten in that infinity.
+There is an incomprehensible infinity beyond our universe that we know nothing about.
+The Son was begotten in that infinity.
 Time, as we know it, is only part of our universe.
-But if time of some kind exists in that infinity, that the Son exists when this universe was brought into being by no means means that He has ‘always’ existed in the infinity beyond time.
+But if time of some kind exists in that infinity our universe, that the Son existed when this universe was brought into being by no means that He has ‘always’ existed in the infinity beyond time.

 Conclusions